escaparrac/IRL-relay-SRT-RTMP/README.md

 Also, the -sudo- user for this tutorial will be "ubuntu", so be wary to change it before executing the commands.
 Execute the commands line by line for better results.

 > [!IMPORTANT]
-> You can install the SRT + SRTLA service with one command.
+> You can install the SRT + SRTLA service with one command only.
 You need to be logged in as a sudo user, not root:
 > `sudo curl -s -H "Cache-Control: no-cache" -o "install.sh" "https://raw.githubusercontent.com/escaparrac/IRL-relay-SRT-RMTP/main/install.sh" && sudo chmod +x install.sh && sudo ./install.sh`
+> You can still continue installing it command by command if you want more flexibility.

 # Table of contents